jakeoid/shiritori-san-discord-bot/README.md

 Shows you the words that have already been played and what not to repeat.

+> !resetround

+Votes to have the round reset!

 > !help

 Shows you the known commands.